How long do SSDs store data without power?

 4. Manufacturing Quality

-If the SSD is manufactured with poor quality control and cheap material, it will normally have bad data retention capabilities.
+If the SSD is manufactured with poor quality control and cheap materials, it will generally have poor data retention capabilities.

 5. Controller and Error Correction

-The controller and ECC algorithms may not have any direct impact on data retention when the SSD has no input power, but they have a major role in how the data is stored in each cell.
-Before an SSD is powered off, the controller and ECC work to ensure that data is correctly written, stored, and can be read without errors.
+The controller and ECC algorithms may not have any direct impact on data retention when the SSD has no input power, but they have a significant role in how the data is stored in each cell.
+Before an SSD is powered off, the controller and ECC work together to ensure that data is written, stored, and can be read correctly without errors.

 How long is the data retained without power?

-The consumer SSDs mostly come with TLC and QLC NAND flash and this drive can hold the data for between 1 to 3 years without power.
-We imagine that the drive is still new to reach this conclusion.
-Because it varies depending on your SSD age, cell type, temperature, and manufacturing, you can just predict it.
-Let’s discuss what you can expect from what type of SSD.
+Consumer SSDs typically use TLC and QLC NAND flash, and this drive can retain data for between 1 and 3 years without power.
+We imagine that the drive is still new.
+Because it varies depending on your SSD’s age, cell type, temperature, and manufacturing process, you cannot simply predict it.
+Let’s discuss what you can expect from an SSD.

 SSD data retention (without power) based on cell type